SAS Monthly Speakers Fall 2020-Spring 2021

 Tim and Karen will share the science of climate change and the communications tools for getting the message out.
 Tim is a planetary ethicist and the Coordinator/Developer of Environmental Studies at Ringling College of Art and Design.
 Karen is Sarasota Audubon’s Nature Center Director at the Celery Fields and works with the National Network of Ocean and ClimateChange Interpretation (NNOCCI).
 They will tag team to get our membership ready to talk about climate change with others.

-February 8, 2021 — Florida Panther: Back from the Brink – Register: click here
+General Meeting – February 8, 2021 — Florida Panther: Back from the Brink – (VIEW on YouTube by clicking here)

 Bill Samuels, President, The Florida Panther Project.
 Bill founded the project in 1993.
 He will address the key issues and players in saving the iconic and endangered Florida Panther for future generations.

-March 8, 2021 — Citizen Science: Swallowtail Kites – Register: click here
+General Meeting – March 8, 2021 – Citizen Science: Avian Research & Conservation Institute – Register: click here

 Kenneth D. Meyer, PhD, and Gina M. Kent, MS, Avian Research and Conservation Organization Discover the ways in which data drives habitat management & conservation for imperiled Florida birds such as Snail Kites and Reddish Egrets.